emicklei/melrose/docs/install.md

 If this command cannot be found then you need to add `$GOPATH/bin` to your `PATH`.

+### Linux

+On Ubuntu / Debian

+	apt-get install libportmidi-dev

+You need to install the [Go SDK](https://golang.org/dl/) for compiling the program on your machine.

+	go install github.com/emicklei/melrose/cmd/melrose

+After installing both `portmidi` and `melrōse`, you can start the tool in a Terminal using:

+	$ melrose

+If this command cannot be found then you need to add `$GOPATH/bin` to your `PATH`.

-## Melrōse plugin for Visual Studio Code<a name="plugin"></a>
+### Melrōse plugin for Visual Studio Code<a name="plugin"></a>

 Currently, the `melrōse` plugin is not yet published on the Marketplace.
+Get the [sources](https://github.com/emicklei/melrose-for-vscode) and compile a `VSIX` file.

+	$ vsce package

-You install the plugin from the Extensions overview in Visual Studio Code and open the `.vsix` file from your extracted download.
+Then install this extension from the Visual Studio Code editor.